akauppi/firebase-jest-testing/TRACK.md

    That issue has a proposal for tapping to the Jest timeouts.

    Would it be possible to get a `beforeTimeout` callback?

+## Firebase CLI: cribs about npm version

+- [Unnecessary [...] warning if multiple sets of versions](https://github.com/firebase/firebase-tools/issues/3699)

+   Finally reported that.

+   Let's see when we get the initial comment. ⏱ Aug 2021.